Aycakan/MB-Internet-Docstring/README.md

 **2) Keys that are not table headers from the URL:**

 The script was designed to use the keys from Info_d dictionary to search through the table headers and fetch the table data through this process.
-Keys from this dictionary is also used as the table headers for the output spreadsheet.
+Keys from this dictionary are also used as the table headers for the output spreadsheet.
 If you wish to code for scraping another information that is not under the alumni tables or does not have the applicable source code structure, please include the name of this variable to both **Info_d** dictionary and **custom_keys** list:

   ```python